 The kitchen is presented in a shaker style and features an integrated fridge, freezer and dishwasher, ceramic hob, electric oven, toaster, and microwave.
 There is a dining table with formal seating for six with scope to extend this to eight if required.
 French doors lead into an enclosed rear garden.

 Beamed sitting room with ample seating set around an impressive inglenook fireplace and a large wood burning stove with initial supply of logs provided.
-Flat screen TV with integrated DVD player, CD player/docking station/radio, Nintendo Wii games console and a good selection of books for use by guests.
+Flat screen TV with integrated DVD player and Netflix, CD player/docking station/radio and a good selection of books for use by guests.

 Bedroom one is adjacent the sitting room with views of the rear garden.
 With zip and link beds which can be configured to super king or twin as required.
 Two side cabinets and large wardrobe.